What does Russia leaving the Council of Europe mean? | DW | 17.03.2022

 "Russia's withdrawal from the Council of Europe means even foreigners whose rights have been violated by the Kremlin, can't submit a case against Russia.
 They can apply to UN bodies but the process will be different," she added.

-After Russia joined the Council of Europe in 1996, it was required to abide by the principles of the 47-member institution, which for instance also discourages practices like the death penalty.
+After Russia joined the Council of Europe in 1996, it was required to abide by the principles of the 47-member institution, which for instance also prohibits the use of the death penalty.

 While some fear this could lead to a return of the death penalty in Russia, Prilutskaya cautioned that this was still unclear.